Entry 3 Vocational Studies

 What will I learn?

 Maths and English will form a part of your programme of study.
-At the start of the year, you will have an assessment in English and maths which will be used to determine whether you will sit GCSEs or an alternative English and/or maths qualification.
+At the start of the year you will have an assessment in English and Maths and this will be used to determine whether you will sit GCSE, an alternative Maths and English qualification, work towards accreditation or maintain existing skills.

-Throughout your course you will be assessed through practical and written assessments, witness and observation reports, and portfolio work.
-You may be required to sit an examination in English and/or maths.
+You will be assessed through practical and written assessments, witness and observation reports as well as portfolio work.
+You may be required to sit an examination in Maths and English.

 What will the course lead on to?

-The majority of our students go on to study on level 1 programmes, however it is possible to skip this stage and progress straight on to level 2.
+The majority of our students go on to study on Level 1 programmes, however, just because this is an Entry level course it doesn’t mean that you have to do Level 1, some learners skip this stage and are accepted on to Level 2!

-We also have students who have progressed on to Supported Internships, traineeships, and apprenticeships.
-One of our students impressed the college so much on his work placement he completed a plumbing apprenticeship with the college and is now a full-time member of staff in the maintenance department!
-In the future you could even complete a higher education course at the college or progress on to university.
+We have learners who have progressed all the way from Entry 3 to university and to employment, apprenticeships and supported internships.
+One of our students impressed the college so much on his work placement he is now a fully fledged member of the maintenance team!

 Are there any links with industry and university?

-Throughout the year, you will have the opportunity to meet expert guest speakers from a variety of industry backgrounds.
-You will also take part in workplace visits to a variety of employers and working environments such as construction, retail, entertainment, and hospitality and catering.
+We have guest speakers from industry throughout the year and you will take part in work place visits to a variety of employers and working environments from construction to retail, entertainment to hospitality and catering.

-Work experience is a key component of your programme of study, and you will be given help and guidance in finding the right placement for you.
-Engaging with employers will give you a valuable insight into the world of work and help to develop your employability skills.
+Work experience is a key part of your programme of study and you will be given help and guidance in finding the right placement for you.
+Engaging with employers will give you a valuable insight into the world of work and develop your employability skills.
+External work placement either individual or part of a group project, live briefs and a range of work-related activities will help you gain key skills that employers are looking for and a designated Industry Placement Officer is on hand to help you source placements and guide you every step of the way.

 What support is available?

-You will be allocated a progress coach who will provide you with support to help you succeed on your study programme and progress on to your chosen career or progression path.
-We have a team of staff dedicated to providing learning support if required, as well as a Welfare Team that is on hand to offer guidance, support and help when needed.
+We have a team of staff dedicated to providing learning support if it is required and a welfare team that are on hand to offer guidance, support and help when needed.
 Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.

 Why should I choose to study the course at Warrington & Vale Royal College?